Air-Fryer Brussels Sprouts

 Cheese Optional

-• Another delicious addition to this recipe would be to add some blue cheese or freshly grated Parmesan cheese on top, as soon as they come out of the air fryer.
+• Another delicious addition to this recipe would be to add some blue cheese or freshly grated Parmesan cheese on top as soon as the potatoes come out of the air fryer.

 • The heat from the sprouts will soften the cheese and warm it too.

-• Or serve them chilled and serve them with a Honey Balsamic Vinaigrette, which makes for a wonderful Brussels Sprouts salad for holiday entertaining too.
-Or for an even easier Brussels Sprouts salad try my shaved Brussels Sprouts Salad.
+• You can also serve them chilled and with a Honey Balsamic Vinaigrette, which makes a wonderful Brussels Sprouts salad for holiday entertaining.
+For an even easier Brussels Sprouts salad, try my shaved Brussels Sprouts Salad.

-• If using Parmesan cheese, try adding some red pepper flakes on top or crispy bacon which is also a great flavor combination too.
+• If using Parmesan cheese, try adding some red pepper flakes or crispy bacon on top, which is also a great flavor combination.

 detail of brussel sprouts on a platter with buts and dried cranberries